 Glucose is supplied to the body by the food you eat.
-When you breathe oxygen in, the cells react with the glucose, allowing your baby to use it has energy.
+When you breathe oxygen in, the cells react with the glucose, allowing your body to use it as energy.
 When your breathing is compromised, oftentimes its accompanied by sluggishness and fatigue.

 Packs a 1-2 Punch

 Breathing in oxygen is crucial to helping defend your immune system.
 When you breathe oxygen in, your body creates what’s known as superoxides, helping to fight against bacteria and viruses in the body.